Does Medicare pay for bathroom safety equipment ?

 As our parents get older and more frail, the bathroom can come to represent a considerable challenge in their daily lives.
 With all the risks of slipping and falling, and I’m sure that you, like my Mom and I, have been frequently looking at bathroom safety equipment and wondering how you will ever manage to pay for it.

-Does Medicare pay for bathroom safety equipment ?
-Yes, Original Medicare Part B does cover some bathroom safety equipment.
+Original Medicare Part B does cover some bathroom safety equipment.
 However, if you have a Medicare Advantage plan, Medicaid, or other sources of state funding, you may be able to get more equipment covered than with Medicare Part B.

 So what bathroom safety equipment does Medicare cover ?